Top Country Albums: Methodology

 From its launch until May 1991, the chart was compiled based on sales reports submitted by a representative sample of record stores nationwide.
 In 1991 the sales reports were replaced by electronic point of sale data.
 Since February 2017 the chart has been "based on multi-metric consumption (blending traditional album sales, track equivalent albums, and streaming equivalent albums)".

 Chart records

 Albums with most weeks at number one

-The following albums have spent more than 30 weeks at number one, as of the chart dated March 18, 2023:
+The following albums have spent more than 30 weeks at number one, as of the chart dated November 22, 2025:

 The figure for "Fearless" by Taylor Swift does not include the weeks spent at number one by Fearless (Taylor's Version), her 2021 complete re-recording of the album.
 Dixie Chicks and Lady Antebellum subsequently changed their names to The Chicks and Lady A respectively.

 Artist with most number ones

-George Strait has achieved the most number ones, reaching the top spot with 27 albums.
+The following acts have had more than 15 number ones as of the chart dated November 22, 2025:

 Artists with most cumulative weeks at number one

-The followings acts have achieved at least 50 weeks at number one, as of the chart dated March 18, 2023.
+The followings acts have achieved at least 50 weeks at number one, as of the chart dated November 22, 2025.

 The total for The Chicks consists of 71 weeks under the band's previous name, Dixie Chicks, and 2 under its new name.